mschwld/rtasks.vim/README.md

 - patterns starting with `.+` will calculate the next date relative to the current date
 - patterns starting with `++` will calculate the next date relative to the scheduled date

-In theory, there are tasks where the break between each iteartion matters, like a cleaning task, because you want to wait for new dirt to arrive.
+In theory, there are tasks where the break between each iteration matters, like a cleaning task, because you want to wait for new dirt to arrive.
 But there are tasks where waiting is not mandatory, for example when paying the rent.
 If you pay it twice, you can skip the next iteration.